 Jerri: Exactly, exactly.
 Which I guess is also

 the fun part of it.
-It's like an adventure, right?
+It's like an adventure in itself, right?

-Todd: Let's see.
-How was that on time?
-Ooh, that's a short one.
-Hang on, actually, I want to add a little bit more.
+Todd: Right, exactly.
 Okay, so, what about things like, like belts or, you know, like accessories?

 Jerri: I would recommend going to Platinum Mall.
 This mall is located near Siam BTS station.
 It's known for its accessories that are, like, reasonably priced.
 So, at that - at Platinum Mall accessories can be from two - 100 Thai baht to not more than 1000 Thai baht, but usually in the range of 100 to 500 Thai baht.